TanStack/query/docs/react/guides/paginated-queries.md

 title: Paginated / Lagged Queries
 ---

-Rendering paginated data is a very common UI pattern and in Tanstack Query, it "just works" by including the page information in the query key:
+Rendering paginated data is a very common UI pattern and in TanStack Query, it "just works" by including the page information in the query key:

 [//]: # 'Example'
 ```tsx